gamedevware/charon/docs/gamedata/datatypes/sub/tags.rst

 Tags
 ====

-The ``Tags`` data type is a sub-type of the :doc:`Text <../all/text>` data type and is used to store a reusable set of tag values (e.g., "fire", "enemy", "magic") that can be shared across multiple documents.
+The ``Tag`` data type is a sub-type of the :doc:`Text <../all/text>` data type and is used to store a reusable set of tag values (e.g., "fire", "enemy", "magic") that can be shared across multiple documents.

-Tags are space-separated strings and must be parsed at runtime before use.
+The ``Tag Collection`` is a collection variant of this type and it is used to store multiple tags.
+Each tag is separated by the `` `` (space) character.

 UI Behavior
 -----------